Personalization

 Control options include:

-You need a Pro or Enterprise plan to add custom CSS or JavaScript.
+You need a paid plan to add custom CSS(Lite+) or JavaScript(Pro+).
 The same as below.

 Design for the home page